Benchmarking Attribute Discrimination in Infant-Scale Vision-Language Models: Benchmark Design

-We construct a controlled benchmark that systematically varies three visual attributes—color, size, and texture—across multiple everyday object classes.
-These attributes were chosen because they are among the earliest perceptual features that infants reliably recognize and use to organize visual categories, making them a natural testbed for evaluating infant-scale models~\cite{bornstein1976color, wilcox1999object, sensoy2020infants, norcia1990development}.
-Following the original CVCL paper~\cite{vong2024grounded}, we draw 67 object classes from the Konkle “things” dataset, a large-scale collection of high-quality object images spanning hundreds of everyday categories that infants are especially likely to encounter in their environment~\cite{konkle2010conceptual}.
+We construct a controlled benchmark that systematically varies three visual attributes---color, size, and texture---across multiple everyday object classes.
+These attributes were chosen because they are among the earliest perceptual features that infants reliably recognize and use to organize visual categories \cite{bornstein1976color, sensoy2020infants, norcia1990development}.
+Following the original CVCL paper, we draw 67 object classes from the Konkle ``things'' dataset \cite{konkle2010conceptual}, a collection of high-quality object images spanning everyday categories that infants are likely to encounter.

-Rather than relying on real-world photographs, we employ the OmniGen2 generative model~\cite{wu2025omnigen2} to synthesize images.
+Rather than relying on real-world photographs, we employ the OmniGen2 generative model \cite{wu2025omnigen2} to synthesize images.
 Synthetic generation provides precise control over attribute variation, balanced coverage of all attribute combinations, and minimization of confounds such as background clutter or lighting.
 This enables us to disentangle object identity from attribute values and directly evaluate attribute-level discrimination.